selling a property featured image

 Overall, valuing and selling an inherited house or property can be a complex process, but it’s an essential step in selling the property and ensuring a smooth and successful transaction.
 By seeking professional advice and taking the time to research the property’s market value, you can set a fair asking price and maximize your chances of a successful sale.
 You can also use companies that offer free valuation to help get an understanding of what price you might be looking at.

-Finding a Buyer for Inherited Property
+Finding the Right Buyer for Inherited Property

 1. Estate Agents

-estate agent Using an estate agent to sell the property is a common option.
+Using an estate agent to sell the property is a common option.
 Estate agents will typically take care of valuing the property, advertising it, and arranging viewings.
 They will charge a commission fee based on the final sale price, which is usually between 1% and 3% of the sale price.

 Property buying companies can be a good option if you want a fast and hassle-free sale.
 These companies will typically offer to buy the property directly from you, often for slightly below market value.
 The advantages of this option include a quick sale, no estate agent fees, and no chain.
 However, you should be aware that you may receive a lower price for the property.
 Quotes are usually free to it can be worth checking out to see what figure you could be working with compared to other options.